 Surprisingly, studies have established that not many people know how to use fire extinguishers.
 This is a hugely disturbing statistic bearing in mind that the most common emergency small business and households should plan for is a fire.

-Employers are required to adequately teach their staff not only how to operate and use an extinguisher, but equally how to accurately assess a fire situation and determine whether or not evacuation is the safest course of action.
+Employers are required to adequately teach their staff not only how to operate and use an extinguisher.
+As well as, how to accurately assess a fire situation and determine whether or not evacuation is the safest course of action.
 Before we dwell on how to use one, let us briefly discuss the various classes of a fire extinguisher as well as different classes of fires.